Skarlso/blogsource/content/blog/2022-06-26-hacking-on-capa.md

 }
 ```

+Boom.
 And that's all there is to it!
 That's mostly what the CloudFormation is doing internally too.

 ### Why do you still need subnets?